Janie Hampton

 Janie Hampton (born as Anderson, 14 March 1952) is a British author, best known for her biography of Joyce Grenfell and social history books The Austerity Olympics, How the Girl Guides Won the War, and an international development and women's health activist.

 Biography

-Janie Hampton is the penultimate daughter of the author Verily Anderson and the playwright Donald Anderson.
-Her siblings include the author Rachel Anderson and the television producer Eddie Anderson.
-She has been married to Charles Hampton since 1971 and has four children.
+Janie Hampton is the daughter of the author Verily Anderson and the playwright Donald Anderson.
+Her siblings include the author Rachel Anderson.
+She was married to Charles Hampton from 1971 to 2023 and has four children and six grandchildren.

 While living on a small-holding in Shropshire in the 1970s, Hampton designed and made clothes that she sold in London, Los Angeles and Rome.
 Her customers included musician Robert Plant and author Louisa Young.